Product Guide

 Body Fonts

-The body font is used for paragraph text, descriptions, labels, form fields, and all other non-heading content.
-Readability is the primary concern here.
-Leenkies offers seven body fonts optimized for screen reading:
+The body font covers paragraph text, descriptions, labels, and form fields.
+Readability is the priority here.
+Leenkies offers seven body fonts optimized for screens:

-- Inter -- One of the most popular fonts for digital interfaces.
-Designed specifically for computer screens with exceptional clarity at small sizes.
+1. Inter -- Designed specifically for screens with exceptional small-size clarity.
 A safe, universally appealing choice.

-- Plus Jakarta Sans -- A geometric sans-serif with a contemporary feel and generous letter spacing.
-Its open counters make it highly legible even at smaller sizes.
+3. Plus Jakarta Sans -- Generous letter spacing and open counters make it legible even at smaller sizes.

-- Work Sans -- A grotesque sans-serif optimized for screen use.
-It has a straightforward, no-nonsense character that works well for professional and editorial content.
+4. Work Sans -- A straightforward grotesque optimized for screen use.
+Works well for professional and editorial content.

-- Source Sans 3 -- Adobe's first open-source font family.
-It is clean, neutral, and highly readable, making it a versatile choice for any type of content.
+6. Source Sans 3 -- Adobe's first open-source font.
+Clean, neutral, and versatile for any content type.

-- Nunito Sans -- A well-balanced sans-serif with rounded terminals.
-It has a friendly, warm personality that makes body text feel approachable and inviting.
+7. Nunito Sans -- Rounded terminals give it a friendly, warm personality that makes body text inviting.

 Comparison of all seven body fonts applied to the same sample paragraph